filecoin-project/venus-sealer/README.md

 ### Command

-The command line is the same as lotus, but note that the commands related to deal is removed, and this part will be implemented in another tool
+The command line is the same as lotus-miner, but note that the commands related to deal is removed, and this part will be implemented in another tool

 ```shell script
     ./sealer info               # show miner infomation